 Abstract (150 words)

 Cardiovascular imaging is key for the assessment of patients with heart failure.
 Today, cardiovascular magnetic resonance plays established roles in the assessment of patients with suspected and confirmed heart failure syndromes, in particular identifying aetiology.
 Its role in informing prognosis and guiding decisions around therapy are evolving.
-Key strengths include its accuracy, reproducibility, unrestricted field of view, lack of radiation, multiple abilities to characterize myocardial tissue and unparalleled assessment of left ventricular volumes, thrombus, scar and the right ventricle.
+Key strengths include its accuracy, reproducibility, unrestricted field of view, lack of radiation, multiple abilities to characterize myocardial tissue, thrombus and scar as well as unparalleled assessment of left and right ventricular volumes,.
 T2* has an established role in the assessment and follow-up of iron overload cardiomyopathy and a role for T1 in specific therapies for cardiac amyloid and AFD is emerging.

 Keywords (3-10)